 By appointment only

 The development of the ArtéKatz logo, from the original idea to the final product.
 Cherylee is an artist and a cat breeder, so the logical name was combining both –

 When ArtéKatz Siberian litters are born, they are generally already reserved for customers, as we normally a waiting list of 3-6 months during the breeding season, depending on litter sizes and if people drop off the waiting list.

 At 6 weeks we ask for the deposit and the remaining balance prior to picking up or shipping the kitten.
 At the time of transfer, the kittens are around 12 weeks of age, have been neutered/ spayed, micro chipped (registered on the Identipet database) and received their first 3-in-1 vaccination.
 For first time kitten owners a starter-kit can be ordered and a document is provided containing all of the information you require to make the transition for the kitten as easy and pleasant as possible.

 We pride ourselves in doing the best possible job in socialising our kittens, making them brave, not afraid of noises or movement, eating various foods, getting used to cat carriers and be an all-round great pet.
 Above all, they have shown to adapt to their new environment and people exceptionally fast, immediately exploring their surroundings (no hiding under beds here) and settling in within a day or two.

-You are welcome to come and visit Our Cattery in Lonehill, near Fourways, north of Johannesburg, to see how we socialize our kittens as well as to test for an allergic reaction if you suffer from cat allergies.
-Come and see these wonderful cats in their home environment, we are always happy to meet any potential ‘parents’ of our kittens in person.
+You are welcome to come and visit Our Cattery in Noordhoek, Cape Town, to see how we socialize our kittens as well as to test for an allergic reaction if you suffer from cat allergies.
+Come and see these wonderful cats in their home environment and book a Cat Cafe session, we are always happy to meet any potential ‘parents’ of our kittens in person.
 You can Contact Us 7 days a week.